Healthy Homes Assessment Silverstream

 Insulation Silverstream

-The "R" refers to thermal resistance, and is a measure of how well the insulation resists heat flow.
-The more high the R-value, higher the quality of insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well insulation resists heat flow.
+The more R-value is higher, the better the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3